Deep Reinforcement Learning, a textbook: Tabular Value-Based Agents

-A well-known tabular on-policy algorithm is SARSA.\footnote{The name of the SARSA algorithm is a play on the MDP symbols as they occur in the action value update formula: $s, a, r, s, a$.} An even more well-known tabular off-policy algorithm is Q-learning.
-Both SARSA and Q-learning converge to the optimal action-value function, although convergence in off-policy can be slower, since older, non-current, values are used.
+A well-known tabular on-policy algorithm is SARSA.\footnote{The name of the SARSA algorithm is a play on the MDP symbols as they occur in the action value update formula: $s, a, r, s, a$.} An even more well-known off-policy algorithm is Q-learning.